galmyk/nidgen/README.md

 find wireless network passwords.

 The good news is that you don't have to write such a program yourself.
 I've done it for you.
-The code is written in C and is much faster than an equivalent Python script.
+The code is written in ANSI C and is much faster than an equivalent Python script.

 To compile the program, just run the `make` command in the cloned folder.
 If you don't have `make`, you can install it, or compile the